opensearch-project/documentation-website/_ml-commons-plugin/semantic-search.md

 ### Search with a combined keyword search and neural search

-To combine keyword search and neural search, you need to set up a [search pipeline]({{site.url}}{{site.baseurl}}/search-plugins/search-pipelines/index/) that is similar to the ingest pipeline but runs at search time instead of ingestion time.
+To combine keyword search and neural search, you need to set up a [search pipeline]({{site.url}}{{site.baseurl}}/search-plugins/search-pipelines/index/) that runs at search time.
 The search pipeline you'll configure intercepts search results at an intermediate stage and applies the [`normalization_processor`]({{site.url}}{{site.baseurl}}/search-plugins/search-pipelines/normalization-processor/) to them.
 The `normalization_processor` normalizes and combines the document scores from multiple query clauses, rescoring the documents according to the chosen normalization and combination techniques.

 #### Step 1: Configure a search pipeline